-Healthcare-associated infections and the spread of harmful pathogens across the Canterbury Healthcare System are minimised through excellence in IPC practice.
-There is a deeply embedded culture among all Canterbury DHB (CDHB) staff whereby best practice to minimise infection risk to patients, staff and visitors to healthcare facilities is the accepted norm.
+Healthcare-associated infections and the spread of harmful pathogens across the healthcare system is minimised through excellence in IPC practice.
+There is a deeply embedded culture among staff whereby best practice to minimise infection risk to patients, staff and visitors to healthcare facilities is the accepted norm.

-The IPC Service delivers quality infection prevention and control services to minimise the occurrence and spread of infection across the Canterbury Healthcare System.
-It promotes excellence in IPC practice and strategically deploys its resources to improve safety for patients, staff and visitors to CDHB health care facilities.
+The IPC Service delivers quality infection prevention and control services to minimise the occurrence and spread of infection across the healthcare system.
+It promotes excellence in IPC practice and strategically deploys its resources to improve safety for patients, staff and visitors to our health care facilities.

-Oversight and governance for the IPC Service is provided by the Infection Prevention and Control Executive Committee (IPCEC).
-Membership includes a senior Infectious Disease Physician (Chairperson), a senior Clinical Microbiologist, a senior Public Health Physician, the Clinical Director – Infection Prevention and Control, the Nursing Director – Infection Prevention and Control, a senior Primary Care General Practitioner and a senior Primary Care Nursing Leader.
+Oversight and governance for the IPC Service is provided by the Infection Prevention and Control Advisory Committee (IPCAC).
+Membership includes a senior Infectious Disease Physician, a senior Clinical Microbiologist, a senior Public Health Physician, the Nursing Director – Infection Prevention and Control, the Clinical Director – Infection Prevention and Control, a senior Primary Care General Practitioner and a senior Primary Care Nursing Leader.

 Is this page useful?